-It’s no surprise that employee burnout is on the minds of business leaders today.
-Low unemployment rates mean many employers are struggling to meet hourly labor demands, which can put added stress on the existing workforce.
+Employee burnout continues to remain a top concern for operations leaders today.
+Fluctuating unemployment rates mean many employers are struggling to meet hourly labor demands, which can put added stress on the existing workforce.
 Burnout can also be a top reason for churn, as employees search for more job satisfaction and work-life balance.
-Now considered an “occupational phenomenon,” World Health Organization (WHO) recently reclassified the term, defining it as “a syndrome…resulting from chronic workplace stress that has not been successfully managed.”
-Its characteristics include exhaustion, negative feelings about work, and decreased productivity.
+Now considered an “occupational phenomenon,” World Health Organization (WHO) recently reclassified the condition as “a syndrome…resulting from chronic workplace stress that has not been successfully managed.”
+Primary symptoms include exhaustion, negative feelings about work, and decreased productivity.

 The Truth about Burnout

 Findings from Shiftboard’s recent survey of more than 2,000 American workers revealed an urgent need for businesses to fundamentally change the way work is scheduled or risk losing more workers to burnout (or more progressive employers).
 Other findings include: